macmcmeans/fisherYatesDurstenfeldKnuthShuffle/README.md

 ## Application:
-Use this when you need a quick unbiased shuffle.
+Use this when you need an unbiased shuffle that runs in O(*n*) time.
 Couple it with a cryptographically secure pseudo random number generator, such as [ISAAC](https://github.com/macmcmeans/isaacCSPRNG), for crypto applications.

 ## Dependencies: